yiisoft/docs/guide/en/start/forms.md

 }
 ```

-Instead of reading from request directly we fill our form with the help of `load()` method if the request
+Instead of reading from request directly, you fill your form with the help of `load()` method if the request
-method is POST and then pass it to our view.
+method is POST and then pass it to your view.

-Now, to allow POST, we need to adjust our route in `config/routes.php`:
+Now, to allow POST, you need to adjust your route in `config/routes.php`:

 ```php
 <?php